 CMP will be removing existing overhead electrical service lines and pole mounted transformer and setting new service, and transformer on an existing utility pole for the New Vehicle Storage Garage.
-The Contractor shall be responsible for the conduit and junction boxes from the new underground service into the to the New Vehicle Storage Garage.
+The Contractor shall be responsible for the stub pole adjacent to the new electrical building, conduit and junction boxes from the new service into the meter and new electrical building.
+CMP is estimated to require two working days to install the new service and two additional working days to remove the existing service.